azadeh-gh/TimeSeries/README.md

 ## Time Series Analysis in Python
 Daily precipitation data stored as PPT_data.csv.
-The matplotlib and seaborn were used to visualise time series data.
 Boxplots were used to present the Month-wise or seasonal and Year-wise or trend distribution of data.
 The PPT data (timeseries) were splitted (decomposed) into the following components: Base level + Trend +Seasonality + Error.
-Classical time series decomposition was done by considering the series as an additive or sum and multiplicative or product of the components.
-The satatonarity as a property of the time series also was checked using two methods (Augmented Dickey Fuller test (ADH Test) Kwiatkowski-Phillips-Schmidt-Shin – KPSS test (trend stationary)) to check if the series is a function of time or is constant over time.
+The satatonarity as a property of the time series also was checked using two methods to check if the series is a function of time or is constant over time.
-Smoothen ofthe time series were used to reduce the effect of noise in a signal and get a fair approximation of the noise-filtered series and also to visualize the underlying trend better.
+Smoothen of the time series were used to reduce the effect of noise in a signal and get a fair approximation of the noise-filtered series and also to visualize the underlying trend better.

 ## Source
 Precipitation data downloaded from https://power.larc.nasa.gov/ for Texas.